gelpd/yote/README.md

 and might be dependent on a machine learning framework choices.

 Yote is built to integrate seamlessly with any code you write in python.
-It operates locally by default, but gives you the flexibility to emit metrics to services like Prometheus.
+It operates locally by default, but gives you the flexibility to integrate metrics with services like Prometheus.

 ### Usage
 To use yote in your machine learning code, see the following example: